-No apostle stressed the need for love, forbearance and forgiveness more than Paul, but it was also Paul who said to the Corinthian brethren, "Put away the wicked man from among yourselves" (I Corinthians 5:13).
+No apostle stressed the need for love, forbearance, and forgiveness more than Paul, but it was also Paul who said to the Corinthian brethren, "Put away the wicked man from among yourselves" (I Corinthians 5:13).
 Consider the implication of Paul's statement, "Know ye not that a little leaven leaveneth the whole lump?"
 (I Corinthians 5:6).
-In the context, the lump would be the church at Corinth.
+In this context, the lump would be the church at Corinth.
 The church at Corinth was, however, composed of imperfect people.
 Yet there was one among the rest who was a danger.
 His example would be a leaven of bad influence.
 Therefore he had to be purged out.
-There is a difference between sinning occasionally through human weakness, repenting, calling upon God for forgiveness and, on the other hand, wallowing in sin.
-Also it seems that there are some sins which are more flagrant than others.
-In addition the nature of some sins is such that they have a more pernicious influence on others.
-Through all facts and all arguments one thing stands out clearly.
+There is a difference between sinning occasionally through human weakness, repenting, calling upon God for forgiveness, and, on the other hand, wallowing in sin.
+Also, it seems that there are some sins that are more flagrant than others.
+In addition, the nature of some sins is such that they have a more pernicious influence on others.
+Through all facts and all arguments, one thing stands out clearly.
 Paul told a church of imperfect people to put away a wicked man from among themselves.

 The brethren at Thessalonica were told to withdraw themselves from every brother that walked disorderly (II Thessalonians 3:6).
 To walk disorderly means to walk out of step with others who are marching.
 The passage clearly implies that there are those who, though not perfect, nevertheless do walk in order.
 Then there are those who walk "disorderly".
 Those imperfect people who are walking orderly are commanded to withdraw from anyone who walks disorderly.
 Paul told the saints at Ephesus to "have no fellowship with the unfruitful works of darkness, but rather even reprove them" (Ephesians 5:11).
 He told Timothy, "Preach the word; be urgent in season, out of season; reprove, rebuke, exhort, with all longsuffering and teaching.
 For the time will come when they will not endure sound doctrine" (II Timothy 4:2-3).
 One wonders if Paul imagined that those who would not endure sound doctrine would wrest statements of Jesus to attempt to silence the rebukes and reproof that His word says must be given.